Keller High School: UIL One-Act Play

+The 2010 victory with Richard III was under the direction of Helen Lewis, P. Shawn McCrea, and Sara Zinck.

+The 2025 state title for Silent Sky was led by Mandi Tapia, Brian Ketcham, Chantz Cochran, and Shelby Pool.

+Theatrical Design

+Keller High School Theatre has been a competitor in the UIL Theatrical Design Contest, sending 43 students to the state level over the past decade.
+Students have competed in categories including set design, costume design, hair and makeup, and marketing.

+Betty Lynn Buckley Awards

+Keller High School Theatre has been recognized extensively at the Betty Lynn Buckley Awards, an annual celebration of excellence in high school theatre across North Texas.
+The program has earned 14 Buckley Awards, including the prestigious Best Musical award in 2025 for their production of Little Shop of Horrors.

 Keller High School Choir

-The Keller High School Choir consists of five concert ensembles and one show choir.
-In 2014, the Keller Chanteurs Varsity Treble Choir became the first choral ensemble from Keller ISD to perform at the TMEA Convention.
-In 2017, the Keller Chanteurs Varsity Treble Choir became the first ensemble from Keller ISD to perform at the National ACDA Conference.
-The Keller "Tribe" Show Choir has won numerous awards which include being a 4 time grand champion of the Lone Star Show Choir Invitational.
+The Keller High School Choir consists of five concert ensembles and two show choirs.

 Mascot

 The school's mascot, the Keller Indians, has been criticized as demeaning to indigenous people of the Americas by students of the school.
 An online petition by students to lobby change of the mascot reached 35,000 signatures, following an earlier petition by the Texan non-profit Society of Native Nations.
 An opposition position garnered 3000 signatures, with a trustee comparing the students' aims to Nazi actions in the Holocaust.